SouradeepB12/project-repo/README.md

-# project
+# ML-ADS
-GitHub repository for all personal projects
+Machine Learning based Anomaly Detection Algorithm for ICS dataset

 In this project, we will be applying Multinomial Logistic Regression, Naïve Bayes Classifier and Neural Network algorithms for solving a multi-class classification problem, along with Principal